Ronald R. Blanck: Honors and recognition

 His military honors include Distinguished Service Medals, the Defense Superior Service Medal, the Legions of Merit, the Bronze Star Medal, Meritorious Service Medal and Army Commendation Medals.

 In 2000, the American Medical Association honored him with its highest award for government officials, the Dr. Nathan Davis Award.

-He is past Governor of the American College of Physicians/American Society of Internal Medicine and was named a Master by the society.
+He is past governor of the American College of Physicians/American Society of Internal Medicine and was named a Master by the society.

-He is past Chair of the United States Department of Veterans Affairs' National Research Advisory Council, past member and Chair of the Educational Commission for Foreign Medical Graduates (ECFMG), past Chair of the Board of Managers of the Association of Military Surgeons of the United States and past Chair of Tenax Therapeutics, Inc. He is currently on the board of the Henry M. Jackson Foundation for the Advancement of Military Medicine as well as the board of Operative Experience, Inc.
+He is past chair of the United States Department of Veterans Affairs' National Research Advisory Council, past member and chair of the Educational Commission for Foreign Medical Graduates (ECFMG), past chair of the board of managers of the Association of Military Surgeons of the United States and past chair of Tenax Therapeutics, Inc. He is currently on the board of the Henry M. Jackson Foundation for the Advancement of Military Medicine as well as the board of Operative Experience, Inc.

-In late 2022, he was selected to be the Interim President of the Foundation for Advancement of International Medical Education and Research (FAIMER), a member of Intealth, and a partner of ECFMG.
+In late 2022, he was selected to be the interim president of the Foundation for Advancement of International Medical Education and Research (FAIMER), a member of Intealth, and a partner of ECFMG.

+Personal

+In the 2024 United States presidential election, Blanck endorsed Kamala Harris.